You expect nothing less than Allstar performance from your race car wiring.

 Caption: A futuristic concept of a race car

-Although you’ll be using four cables, this will still be a simple wiring diagram.
-So, the idea is the following:
+Although you’ll use four cables, this will still be a simple wiring diagram.

 - Attach your fans, pumps, noisy devices, and other components.
 Additionally, connect the cables to the digital electronics.